 - Weight ratio – The appearance of the size of a diamond relative to its weight

 - Durability – The possibility of chipping or breaking due to an excessively thin girdle

 - Polish – How smooth or scratched the surface is after the polishing process

 - Symmetry – How well balanced and aligned the facets are, with the objective of producing optimal facet angles

 - Brightness – Brightness created from white light reflecting from the surface and inside of the diamond

 - Fire – The dispersion of light into colors of the visible spectrum

 - Scintillation – The pattern of the light and dark areas of the diamond and the flashes of light produced when a diamond is moved in the light

 Diamond cutting requires a high level of craftsmanship and must strike the right balance between stone size and cut quality to come up with well cut diamonds.

 Does Cut Grade Influence the Price?

 The cut of a diamond impacts its overall appearance and brilliance as well as polish and symmetry and the greatest amount of brilliance can only be found in a diamond that has been exceptionally cut.
-In its rough state, a diamond can look dull in appearance.
-There are also additional costs for skilled labor required to craft an ideal cut diamond.
+In its rough state, a diamond can actually look dull in appearance.
+There are also additional costs for the skilled labor required to craft an ideal cut diamond.
 So yes, a diamond’s cut is definitely an important feature that impacts a diamond’s appearance, along with its price.

 For people who are looking for something a little more cost-effective, we would advise purchasing a diamond that is lower in color grades rather than cut quality because as mentioned before, having a good quality cut will make your diamond appear more attractive and radiant.